Best Ultralight Sleeping Bags of 2025

 The Outdoor Vitals StormLoft Down TopQuilt 15 made our list primarily because of its reasonable price tag of $315.
 This quilt is moderately light at 24.5 ounces, is constructed from decent materials, including 10-denier shell and liner fabrics, and is stuffed with 15 ounces of 800-fill water-repellent duck down.
 This is an excellent option if you’re just starting fastpacking and want a quilt that provides great value for the cost.

-The quilt’s stretchy pad attachment straps don’t slide through the wafer clips easily, making them nearly impossible to adjust.
-Trying to adjust the straps, one of our testers broke a clip, rendering the quilt more susceptible to drafts during one cold night in the San Juans of Colorado.
+The quilt’s stretchy pad attachment straps don’t slide easily through the wafer clips, making them nearly impossible to adjust.
+One of our testers broke a clip while adjusting the straps, making the quilt more susceptible to drafts during one cold night in the San Juans of Colorado.
 Fortunately, she could simply tuck the edge under her body and slept all night comfortably.

 That said, don’t think twice about the shortcomings of this quilt if you can’t spend a ton of money on a premium quilt — it’s good enough for most situations.
 And sometimes — dare we say usually — good enough is all anyone ever needs.
 And given that the price of entry into fastpacking gear can be steep, we highly recommend this quilt to fastpacking-curious people.